sonatype-nexus-community/DevAudit/README.md

 - Pulling the ossindex/devaudit image from Docker Hub on Linux.

 ### Building from source on Linux
-1. Pre-requisites: Mono 4.4+ and the mono-devel package which provides the compiler and other tools needed for building Mono apps.
+1. Pre-requisites: Mono 4.4+ (Mono 5 recommended) and the mono-devel package which provides the compiler and other tools needed for building Mono apps.
 Your distro should have packages for at least Mono version 4.4 and above, otherwise manual installation instructions for the most recent packages provided by the Mono project for several major Linux distros are [here](http://www.mono-project.com/docs/getting-started/install/linux/)

 2. Clone the DevAudit repository from https://github.com/OSSIndex/DevAudit.git